EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 > - **Bulldozing Punch**: Push the target 10 feet away or upward.
 If pushed into an obstacle or another creature, the target takes bludgeoning damage equal to your Strength modifier.
 Creatures with a Strength score greater than yours can make a Strength saving throw to resist this effect.

 > **Weapons of Ruination (T2)**
 > The strength you wield is capable of toppling the arcane rules of the world.
 Your unarmed strikes and heavy weapon attacks count as magical for the purpose of overcoming resistance and immunity.
-When you hit a physical barrier created by a spell with an unarmed strike you can make a Strength check and dispel the spell on a success (as per dispel magic).
+Once per short rest, when you hit a physical barrier or magical phenomenon created by a spell with an unarmed strike you can make a Strength check and dispel the spell on a success (as per dispel magic).

 > **Imperious Gravity (T2)**
 > On each of your turns, you can use a bonus action to create one of the following effects: